LOCAL GUIDE: Q&A WITH WILL OF GOOD THANKS

 For our second local business highlight, we caught up with Will from Good Thanks in the Lower East Side.
 Since 2018, this hip Australian coffee shop has been serving up healthy seasonal fare while creating a hub for people to feel safe and at home.
 If you're in the area and need something quick, make sure to stop by for excellent coffee, smoothies and natural wine.
-Scroll below for a 5-min Q&A with one of our go-to's.
+Scroll below for a 5-minute Q&A with one of our go-to spots in NYC.

 The wine menu has been unreal.
 Tell us a bit more about it.
 Who's behind it?
 What's the theme?

-I LOVE that you some other folks are so into the same wine were into.
-Our trade is mostly breakfast and lunch so wines do get forgotten, but were super into the natural and fun stuff, less generic and a little bit surprising just like us.
-I think even though wine isn't a big part of our offering, its something we care about equal to food and coffee! the program reflects us a business, non-traditional and always authentic.
-Its run by me and its very disorganized.
+I LOVE that you and some other folks are so into the same wine were into.
+Our trade is mostly breakfast and lunch so wines do get forgotten, but we're super into the natural and fun stuff, less generic and a little bit surprising just like us.
+I think even though wine isn't a big part of our offering, it's something we care about equal to food and coffee! the program reflects us as a business, non-traditional and always authentic.
+It's run by me and it's very disorganized.

 How has your community been a support system to you throughout the past year?

 The LES community is sick, people are pretty proud of the streets they live on around here.
-We have a bunch of locals that still walk through a foot of snow to get coffees first thing in the morning or try whatever it is that were adding to the menu.
-But biggest support I've experienced has come from the other local spots, Ive never been closer with the owners and staff at our neighboring businesses.
+We have a bunch of locals that still walk through a foot of snow to get coffees first thing in the morning or try whatever it is that we're adding to the menu.
+But the biggest support I've experienced has come from the other local spots, I've never been closer with the owners and staff at our neighboring businesses.